-There are, however, a few aspects in which such methods are still wanting.
-First, the generated videos are not without noticeable artifacts. {Second, some of the identity from the source image is lost and replaced by identity elements from the driving video.} Third, the animation of the generated video does not always match the motion in the driver video.
+There are, however, a few aspects in which such methods still need to improve.
+First, the generated videos are with noticeable artifacts.
+Second, some of the identity of the source image is lost and replaced by identity elements from the driving video.
+Third, the animation of the generated video does not always match the motion in the driver video.

-Here, we propose a method that is preferable to the existing work in terms of motion accuracy, identity and background preservation, and the quality of the generated video.
-Our method relies on a mask-based representation of the driving pose and on explicit conditioning on the source foreground mask.
-Both masks (source and driver) are extracted by the same network.
-The driver mask goes through an additional refinement stage that acts to replace the identity information in the mask.
+Here, we propose a method that is preferable to the existing work in terms of motion accuracy, identity and background preservation, and quality of the generated video.
+Our method relies on a mask-based representation of the driving pose and explicit conditioning on the source foreground mask.
+Source and driver masks are extracted by the same network.
+The driver mask goes through an additional stage that replaces the identity information in the mask.

 The reliance on masks has many advantages.
 First, it eliminates many of the identity cues from the driving video.
 Second, it explicitly models the region that needs to be replaced in the source image.
-Third, it is common to both source and target, thus allowing, with proper augmentation, to train only on source videos.
+Third, it is common to both source and driver, thus allowing, with proper augmentation, to train only on source videos.
 Fourth, it captures a detailed description of the object's pose and shape.